tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 (partition) of triangles according to their angle:
 `T' = Acute | Right | Obtuse`.
-Thus leveraging other properties induced by the equivalence classes of the partition (e.g., can use the Pythagorean theorem for the class of acute triangles).
+Thus leveraging other properties induced by the equivalence classes of the partition (e.g., can use the Pythagorean theorem for the class of right triangles).

 They're all triangles whether you define them using `T` or `T'`.
 The difference is **the property you need to optimize**, like side lengths or angles.